K8Studio/K8studio/README.md

 ![screencast](https://github.com/K8Studio/K8studio/blob/main/v3-grid.png)

-### 🧰 Toolbox
-Drag and drop Kubernetes objects from the Toolbox into your workspace.
-Each object type—Workloads, Networking, Storage, and Security—comes with a ready-to-edit YAML template, saving you time and reducing errors.

 ### ✏️ Quick Editor
 Update objects faster with the **Quick Editor**, a smart, schema-aware interface that validates YAML, offers suggestions, and explains configuration fields.
 Includes built-in helpers for:
 - **Docker Images**